Matching own payments in Modern bank reconciliation

 1. Use division by dichotomy to find the exact date

 … when it happened.
 Most of the European VAT declarations are returned monthly, and it takes on average 7 attempts to narrow down the date.
 Locate the VAT declaration in the Organisation administration > Workspaces > Electronic reporting, Reporting configurations tree under the Tax declaration model node.
 Keep starting the report with the Run button above, variate the dates.
-For example:

 2. Find uncommon combinations of VAT code and Direction